Aurecima Compare logo

 • Whether the feature set makes sense for the price band

-• How strong the battery, display, and day-to-day package looks overall
+• How strong the battery, display, and day-to-day package feels overall

-• Whether the AI angle feels genuinely helpful rather than just marketable
+• Whether the AI angle seems genuinely helpful rather than just marketable

-• How clearly the phone fits a specific buyer type on this shortlist
+• How clearly the phone fits a recognisable buyer type on the shortlist

 FAQ